Strong Foundation for Drug Treatment Aftercare

 Many people think that relapse is a choice that many recovering addicts make.
-Relapses are much more complicated.
-The three major stages of relapse that recovering addicts face: emotional, mental, and physical.
+Relapses are much more complicated in reality.
+The three major stages of relapse that recovering addicts face are emotional, mental, and physical.

 Emotional relapse is the first stage of relapse.
 When someone ignores their feelings during the recovery process, they are making it easier for negative emotions to sneak in and influence their decision-making process.
 To combat emotional relapse, coping skills that are taught during rehabilitation should be called upon.

 Phase 2: Mental Relapse